Looking for Garnet Jewelery? Click here, if not read on to learn more about the gemstone….

 Amongst the more commonly available Garnets, on a per carat basis, the Demantoid and Tsavorite Garnets tend to be the most expensive, and the price per carat tends to increase dramatically with larger stones.

 Garnets are rarely treated.
 Heat and radiation tend to have little effect on the stone.

-Garnet has industrial uses as well as being a valuable gemstone in the jewelry world.
+Garnet has industrial uses as well as being a valuable gemstone in the jewelry world (and are great birthday gifts!).
 It is used in industry for its abrasive characteristics.
 Garnet grains are used in sand blasting, it can cut metals, and garnet paper is often used to finish wood preparation.
 The sand is hard enough to be used in water jets to cut metal, for water filtration and solid state circuitry; a most useful stone.

 GARNET HISTORY AND MYTH

 Noah supposedly used a Garnet lantern for light as he steered the Ark at night time, so goes the famous tale.
 The stone was widely used by the Egyptians, the Greeks and the Romans primarily for jewelry though the stone was also seen as a protector of anyone wearing it.

 They maintained their popularity through the Ages and were extensively used for Bohemian jewelry in the 18Th and 19th centuries; they were very fashionable in Victorian times though this was still very much the red Garnet.

 The Garnet has always had a role in the history of gemstones and given the wide variety of colors available today it can be the gemstone to buy to complete that look!